About NBISC

 How do samples get awarded?

 Proposals are assessed based on merit, taking into account the significance, experimental design, innovation of the proposed research, the requestor’s expertise and contribution to the field, and the scientific environment in which the research will take place.
 Requestors are expected to be fully funded to analyze the samples.
-If samples are awarded, a Data Submission Agreement (DSA) is required and will be prepared by NBISC.
-Samples are shipped to the requestor upon receipt of the signed DSA.
+If samples are awarded, a Research Data Submission Agreement (RDSA) is required and will be prepared by NBISC.
+Samples are shipped to the requestor upon receipt of the signed RDSA.
 Acceptance of the samples commits the requestor to provide results of the study (raw and analyzed data) and a final report.
 Any publications resulting from the study must be appropriately attributed to NASA.

 Are there funding opportunities?

 NASA also solicits proposals for research using NBISC samples.
 On these occasions, the Biological and Physical Sciences division issues a call for proposals, reviews submitted proposals for scientific merit, technical feasibility, and program relevance, and makes selections.
-Current NASA funding opportunities can be found on NASA’s Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) website .
+Current NASA funding opportunities can be found on NASA’s Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) website.

 How can I learn more about the knowledge gaps and literature background regarding the field of space biosciences?